rmhelzberg/rmhelzberg/README.md

 July 2021 – October 2022

 Axion is an AI platform for manufacturing product quality.
-Max Helzberg served as Chief Commercial Officer during a period of significant company growth.
+Max Helzberg served as Chief Commercial Officer through $25m in Seed and Series A funding.

 Public financing milestones: